romgrk/barbar.nvim/README.md

 " Sets the maximum padding width with which to surround each tab. let bufferline.maximum_padding = 4

+" Sets the minimum padding width with which to surround each tab. let bufferline.minimum_padding = 1

 " Sets the maximum buffer name length. let bufferline.maximum_length = 30